Rack-Robotics/docs/docs/powercore-v2.0/index.md

 - Avoid short circuits.
 A short circuit occurs when the POWER port outputs short together.
 This may happen if wiring is incorrect, or the cutting electrode collides with the work.
 A prolonged short circuit can damage the Powercore.

 - When integrating the Powercore V2.0 into a wire EDM build, ensure that the EN port fails to an off default state during machine shutoff.

+- Avoid disconnecting main power from the Powercore V2.0 while the device is enabled.